Ejipuh/Plantey-Garden/Digital Garage.md

 *This is a fuzzy, public note.
-I plan to clarify it by the end of the day (11-20-2020) *
+I plan to clarify it by the end of the day (11-20-2020)*

 # Digital Garage
+*Crafting Items.*

 A *digital garage* is a place for me to work on projects with the garage door up.<sup>[1](#1)</sup> For now, this is just design and software projects, but I'm considering adding in rough outlines of learning projects as well.<sup>[2](#2)</sup>

 This is a bit different from my garden.
 While I don't like to talk about ideas too broadly before I develop them a bit, I do think it's good to talk about my projects and practices in this way.
 These work a bit differently.<sup>[3](#3)</sup> this is a place for me to put logs of my progress on projects, as I start and go.
 If my goals and completion criteria are clear